gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

 ## Install custom public certificates

-Some environments connect to external resources for various tasks.
-Omnibus GitLab allows these connections to use HTTPS, and supports connections with self-signed certificates.
+Some environments connect to external resources for various tasks and GitLab allows these connections to use HTTPS, and supports connections with self-signed certificates.
+GitLab has its own ca-cert bundle that you can add certs to by placing the individual custom certs in the `/etc/gitlab/trusted-certs` directory.
+They then get added to the bundle.
+They are added using openssl's `c_rehash` method, which only works on a [single certificate](#using-a-custom-certificate-chain).

-Omnibus GitLab ships with the official [CAcert.org](http://www.cacert.org/) collection of trusted root certification authorities which are used to verify certificate authenticity.
+GitLab ships with the official [CAcert.org](http://www.cacert.org/) collection of trusted root certification authorities which are used to verify certificate authenticity.